KRNS-CD: Sale to Entravision Communications

 Last logo as a CW affiliate.

-On September 20, 2008, Entravision Communications signed a deal to buy KREN-TV and KAZR-CA in Reno for $4 million.
+On September 20, 2008, Entravision Communications signed a deal to buy KREN-TV and KAZR-CA for $4 million.
 The deal also included KREN's low-power repeater, KREN-LP in Susanville, California.
 The deal closed on April 1, 2009.
 At some point in between KAZR dropped its TuVision affiliation and began airing The CW Plus programming that had been displaced from the main KREN-TV channel when that channel switched to Univision.
-This acquisition made both KREN and KAZR/KRNS sisters to former Univision affiliate KNVV-LP (channel 41, which switched to TeleFutura [now UniMás] around the same time).
+This acquisition made both KREN and KAZR/KRNS sisters to Telefutura affiliate KNVV-LP (channel 41), which had been the previous Univision affiliate.
 Channel 46 changed its call sign to KRNS-CA in June 2009.
 The station completed its flash-cut of its channel 46 signal to digital in March 2012.
 It retained its Class A status; as a result, the digital signal took the legal call sign KRNS-CD on March 16 of that year.

-KRNS-CD became a UniMás affiliate on September 1, 2018, after the CW affiliation moved to a subchannel of KOLO-TV (channel 8).
+KRNS-CD became an affiliate of UniMás (the former Telefutura) on September 1, 2018, after the CW affiliation moved to a subchannel of KOLO-TV (channel 8).
 UniMás had been seen on the third digital subchannel of KREN-TV following the 2014 shutdown of KNVV-LP.